-Distributions on Ordinary Shares or ADSs
+Distributions on Ordinary Shares

-As noted above, we currently do not expect to pay cash dividends on our ordinary shares or ADSs in the foreseeable future.
-Subject to the discussion under the heading "Passive Foreign Investment Company Consequences," U.S. holders are required to include in gross income the amount of any distribution paid on ordinary shares or ADSs to the extent the distribution is paid out of our current and/or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
-To the extent a distribution paid with respect to our ordinary shares or ADSs exceeds our current and accumulated earnings and profits, such amount will be treated first as a non-taxable return of capital, reducing a U.S. holder's tax basis for the ordinary shares or ADSs to the extent thereof, and thereafter as either long-term or short-term capital gain depending upon whether the U.S. holder has held our ordinary shares or ADSs for more than one year as of the time such distribution is received.
+As noted above, we currently do not expect to pay cash dividends on our ordinary shares in the foreseeable future.
+Subject to the discussion under the heading "Passive Foreign Investment Company Consequences," U.S. holders are required to include in gross income the amount of any distribution paid on ordinary shares to the extent the distribution is paid out of our current and/or accumulated earnings and profits, as determined for U.S. federal income tax purposes.
+To the extent a distribution paid with respect to our ordinary shares exceeds our current and accumulated earnings and profits, such amount will be treated first as a non-taxable return of capital, reducing a U.S. holder's tax basis for our ordinary shares to the extent thereof, and thereafter as either long-term or short-term capital gain depending upon whether the U.S. holder has held our ordinary shares for more than one year as of the time such distribution is received.
 Preferential tax rates for long-term capital gains are applicable for U.S. holders that are individuals, estates, or trusts.
 However, we do not expect to maintain calculations of our earnings and profits under United States federal income tax principles.
 Therefore, U.S. holders should expect that the entire amount of any distribution generally will be reported as dividend income.
 The amount of the dividend will generally be treated as foreign-source dividend income to U.S. holders.
 A non-corporate U.S. holder that meets certain eligibility requirements may qualify for a lower rate of U.S. federal income taxation on dividends paid if we are a "qualified foreign corporation" for U.S. federal income tax purposes.
-We generally will be treated as a qualified foreign corporation if we are not a passive foreign investment company, or PFIC, in the taxable year in which such dividends are paid or in the preceding taxable year (see discussion below), and (i) we are eligible for benefits under the United States-Israel income tax treaty or (ii) our ordinary shares or ADSs are listed on an established securities market in the United States (which includes the Nasdaq Capital Market).
-In addition, a non-corporate U.S. holder will not be eligible for a reduced U.S. federal income tax rate with respect to dividend distributions on ordinary shares or ADSs if (a) such U.S. holder has not held the ordinary shares or ADSs for at least 61 days during the 121day period starting on the date which is 60 days before, and ending 60 days after the ex-dividend date, (b) to the extent the U.S. holder is under an obligation to make related payments on substantially similar or related property, or (c) with respect to any portion of a dividend that is taken into account by the U.S. holder as investment income under Section 163(d)(4)(B) of the Code.
-Any days during which the U.S. holder has diminished its risk of loss with respect to ordinary shares or ADSs (for example, by holding an option to sell the ordinary shares or ADSs) are not counted towards meeting the 61-day holding period.
+We generally will be treated as a qualified foreign corporation if we are not a passive foreign investment company, or PFIC, in the taxable year in which such dividends are paid or in the preceding taxable year (see discussion below), and (i) we are eligible for benefits under the United States-Israel income tax treaty or (ii) our ordinary shares are listed on an established securities market in the United States (which includes the Nasdaq Global Market).
+In addition, a non-corporate U.S. holder will not be eligible for a reduced U.S. federal income tax rate with respect to dividend distributions on ordinary shares if (a) such U.S. holder has not held our ordinary shares for at least 61 days during the 121-day period starting on the date which is 60 days before, and ending 60 days after the ex-dividend date, (b) to the extent the U.S. holder is under an obligation to make related payments on substantially similar or related property, or (c) with respect to any portion of a dividend that is taken into account by the U.S. holder as investment income under Section 163(d)(4)(B) of the Code.
+Any days during which the U.S. holder has diminished its risk of loss with respect to ordinary shares (for example, by holding an option to sell our ordinary shares) are not counted towards meeting the 61-day holding period.
 Non-corporate U.S. holders should consult their own tax advisors concerning whether dividends received by them qualify for the reduced rate of tax.